3 Tips to Speed Up Your PowerApps Development

 Now that you’re using a component to create a header on all screens in your application.
 What happens if you decide the theme or brand colors should change?
 If you’ve worked with Power Apps before you are probably familiar with the App OnStart options for setting up brand colors for your application.
 While these settings are readily usable in the standard form controls, it may not be readily apparent how to apply this same concept for components.

 Enabling this is really quite simple.
-The key things to identify are what elements you want the theme applied for.
+First, toggle Access app scope to true; this allows the component to access global variables that have been defined in your app.
+Next, the key things to identify are what elements you want the theme applied for.
 This could be as simple as background color and font color.
 The main thing standing in our way is that a component itself does not expose any color properties beyond Fill.
 Therefore, we cannot directly apply all of our branding colors to the component.
 To facilitate this, we can specify parameters on the component itself.
 We have options to create parameters for input and for output….
 For our purposes we’ll be specifying a couple input parameters.
 We’ll create one for `PrimaryText` and one for `SecondaryText`.

 Click the `Components` tab from the Tree view and then select the `ApplicationHeader` component.
 In the component properties pane you will see a section for `Custom Properties`.